open/close all folders

 - Iron Lady: Even Rumford himself sometimes finds her intimidating.

-- Politically Incorrect Heroine: About as politically (in)correct as Rumford himself, at least about anything concerning gender or sex, but somewhat more polite and proper in how she expresses it.
+- Politically Incorrect Hero: About as politically (in)correct as Rumford himself, at least about anything concerning gender or sex, but somewhat more polite and proper in how she expresses it.

 - Propaganda Machine: Heroic example, and slightly downplayed, since it's a private rather than government organization.
 She runs the closest thing the Confederation has to one, including grassroots activism, citizens' committees, public speakers, press releases and much else.